 The materials explicitly state how the conceptual emphasis of the TEKS are addressed.
 Materials do not explicitly state how the procedural emphasis of the TEKS are addressed.
-Questions and tasks include the use of pictorial representation (figures/drawings), and abstract representations.
-The materials do not include the use of manipulatives and concrete models.
+Questions and tasks include the use of pictorial representation (figures/drawings), and abstract representations for differentiation purposes.
+The materials do not include the use of manipulatives and concrete models to compare to abstract representations.
 Materials include supports for students in connecting, creating, defining, and explaining representational models to abstract (symbolic/numeric/algorithmic) concepts.
-The materials do not include supports for students in connecting, defining, and explaining, concrete models to abstract concepts.
+The materials do not include supports for students in connecting, creating, defining, and explaining, concrete models to abstract concepts.